2024–25 Auckland FC season

 First ever New Zealand derby match between Wellington Phoenix and Auckland FC at Sky Stadium, Wellington on 2 November 2024.

-The 2024–25 Auckland Football Club season is the club's first season in existence and their inaugural season in the A-League Men, the top flight of Australian soccer.
+The 2024–25 Auckland Football Club season was the club's first season in existence and their inaugural season in the A-League Men, the top flight of Australian soccer.
 The season will cover the period from 1 June 2024 until 30 June 2025.

 Notable events

+Initial success

+Auckland FC played their first competitive match in Round 1 on 21 October 2024 against Brisbane Roar, winning 2–0.
+The side maintained unbeaten until 21 December winning 6 out of 7 games, this run included going 532 minutes before conceding their first goal, the longest time before conceding their first goal in A-League history.

 New Zealand Derby

-The rivalry between Auckland and Wellington Phoenix FC – called the New Zealand Derby and dubbed the 'Kiwi Clásico' by media (as an allusion to El Clásico) – saw its first match end in victory for Auckland on November 2, 2024 at Sky Stadium.
-Alex Paulsen, who starred in goal for Wellington the season prior, kept a clean sheet for his new Auckland side.
-However, it was the Wellington goalkeeper Josh Oluwayemi who caught headlines.
-His mistimed pass in the dying minutes only found the feet of Jake Brimmer, who slotted it past to take Auckland into a late lead.
-Brimmer then scored his double in the 97th minute; a tap-in on the receiving end of a mazy Luis Toomey run.

-The reverse fixture took place at Go Media Stadium, on a sunny December 7th afternoon.
-The build-up had been fiery: fueled by comments from Wellington manager Giancarlo Italiano delegating Auckland's early success to luck.
-Steve Corica used this discourse, which he referred to as 'disrespectful', as motivation for his players.
-Auckland got ahead by two goals; courtesy of an unfortunate Isaac Hughes header into his own net and a Nando Pijnaker set-piece nod.
-Kosta Barbarouses scored late to give the travelling Wellington crowd hope, but the final whistle blew at 2–1.

-Finally, the last derby of the regular season got underway – again at Go Media Stadium – on the 22nd of February.
-While the former matches were somewhat tightly contested, the third was a massacre and masterclass by Auckland.
-Two goals for Neyder Moreno, one for Jesse Randall, and a hat-trick for Logan Rogerson led to a six-goal magnum opus by the Auckland forwards.
-Whilst youngster Luke Brooke-Smith was able to score his first goal for Wellington, it turned out to be a mere consolation for the visiting capital side.
-This result led to Auckland triumphing over Wellington for the third time in the season, with a total aggregate score-line of 10–2.
+The season saw the introduction of the New Zealand Derby between Auckland FC and Wellington Phoenix.

+The first meeting between the sides took place on 2 November 2024 at Wellington Regional Stadium, where Auckland FC recorded a 2–0 victory after a late brace from Jake Brimmer.
+The return fixture on 7 December 2024 at Mount Smart Stadium ended in a 2–1 win for Auckland.
+The third meeting, played on 22 February 2025, resulted in a 6–1 victory for Auckland, which marked Auckland's biggest winning margin, and also the club's first hat-trick scored by Logan Rogerson.
+Auckland FC won all three meetings during the season.

 Finals Series

 Auckland finished 1st in the regular season, claiming the Premiership title and securing automatic qualification to the semi-final stage of the finals series played over two legs for a place in the Grand Final.
 Melbourne Victory earned the right to play Auckland after defeating Western Sydney Wanderers in the Elimination Final.
-Auckland defeated Victory 1–0 in the first leg at AAMI Park but succumbed to a 2–0 defeat in the second leg at Go Media Stadium in front of a season best crowd of 29,148.
+Auckland defeated Victory 1–0 in the first leg at AAMI Park, but succumbed to a 2–0 defeat in the second leg at Mount Smart Stadium in front of a season best crowd of 29,148.